I am a software developer with a formal education in electronic engineering.

 professionally in 1998, I've architected three major systems (two full-stack psychometric testing platforms and

-a backend/DevOps asset management system for public lighting) alongside countless smaller projects.
+a backend/DevOps asset management system for public lighting) alongside countless smaller projects and jobs.

 My professional superpower is asking the essential questions that others might overlook: